-Media Release 11 November 2022, Sydney, Australia – Australian comparison platform Finder has partnered with not-for-profit Good360 Australia with the goal of uncovering 1 million retired business laptops and redistributing them to Australians in need.
+11 November 2022, Sydney, Australia – Australian comparison platform Finder has partnered with not-for-profit Good360 Australia on a new initiative called Laptop Launchpad, with the goal of uncovering 1 million retired business laptops and redistributing them to Australians in need.

 The 2021 Australian Digital Inclusion Index (ADII) found that 1 in 4 Australians are digitally excluded meaning that over 6 million Australians are at risk of being left behind in an increasingly digital society.
 The problem is particularly acute in low income households, regional Australia and remote First Nations communities.

 At the same time Australia is creating more e-waste than ever.
 A recent UN report found that Australia creates more than 500,000 tonnes of e-waste a year making it the 5th worst offender in the world on a per person basis.

 For Finder founder Fred Schebesta, uncovering the extent of the digital divide in Australia was the catalyst for wanting to address this issue, particularly around affordability.

 “Earlier this year, I received a message on TikTok from an 18 year-old in regional NSW who needed a laptop.
 After hearing his story and discovering millions of people in Australia are living without digital access, I knew I had to help,” he said.

 “When I was 18, my mother bought me my first computer and I used it for 10 years until there were keys missing and it no longer worked.
 I used that computer to build a website for my first client which sparked my passion for building businesses.
 I’ve experienced first hand how digital access can transform your life so I just want to give more people that opportunity to create and innovate through computers and the internet.”